How To Tell If Cookware Is Induction Ready – Quick Guide To Induction Compatible Pots And Pans

-There are two sure-shot ways of determining whether your kitchenware can be used on the induction stove.
+There are two sure-shot ways of determining whether your cookware will work on an induction stove.

-One is to check if it has a coil-like symbol on the packaging or the cooking pot itself.
+One is to check if your cookware has a coil-like symbol on the packaging or the cooking pot itself.
 This is the best method when you are just starting out shopping for pots and pans.
 Just ask the seller specifically about stove type compatibility before you buy new utensils.

-Another way to find out is to test the pot with a magnet.
-If the bottom surface responds positively to it, your pan can be used on the induction stove.
+Another way to find out is to test the pot or pan with a magnet.
+If the bottom surface responds positively to it, your piece of cookware will work an induction stove.
 It is essential to ensure that the bottom surface is completely flat.